zeynepbudak/cltv_prediction/README.md

      1. Take 2 days after the date of the last purchase in the data set as the date of analysis.
 Create a new cltv dataframe with the values

-     2.customer_id, recency_cltv_weekly, T_weekly, frequency and monetary_cltv_avg.
+     2. customer_id, recency_cltv_weekly, T_weekly, frequency and monetary_cltv_avg.
 Monetary value will be expressed as average value per purchase, recency and tenure values will be expressed in weekly terms.

 TASK 3: BG/NBD, Establishing Gamma-Gamma Models, Calculating CLTV